Masters Week Is Big. But Augusta’s Real Opportunity Is What Happens After

 If we want to grow a stronger local economy, we have to look beyond hospitality and begin treating golf like the year-round industry that it is.
 Yes, visitors fill hotel rooms and restaurants during Masters Week.
 But the golf economy is also tied to land, landscaping, turfgrass, irrigation, horticulture, soil health, equipment, and environmental management.
 In other words, there is an agriculture story here too — and Augusta should be leaning into it much more intentionally.

-Although Augusta hasn’t realized it yet, even golf is, to quote my friend Bobby Boucher’s blog, “More Than The Masters.”
+Although Augusta hasn’t realized it yet, even golf is, to quote my friend Bobby Boucher’s podcast, “More Than The Masters.”

 That pipeline has the potential to be powerful.

-A young person can be introduced to golf and science early.
-That student can move into hands-on learning, technical training, and certifications.
-From there, they can step into careers in turf management, landscaping, irrigation, sports management, and other related fields.
+A young person can be introduced to golf and confidence-building through First Tee.
+That student can then move into hands-on learning, technical training, and certifications.
+From there, they can step into careers in turf management, landscaping, irrigation, sports management, hospitality, and other related fields.
 That is a real pathway.
 And for a city like Augusta, it is the kind of pathway we should be building on purpose.
+The planned TGR Learning Lab Augusta adds another important layer, with future STEAM, career-readiness, and youth golf programming designed to serve local students and families.

 Because the truth is, we have been leaving money on the table.